 The early Renaissance Pleasure Faires and Dickens Christmas Fairs had a signiﬁcant inﬂuence on American culture by promoting the revival of handicrafts and folk music, the concept of ﬁrst-person interpretive living history, and improvisational theater.
 They have always provided a means of rebelling against the formulaic province of television, mass manufacturing, and the homogenization inherent in the modern world.
-To the performer and to the patron alike they provide an opportunity for interactive playfulness, and a connection with our shared folk history.
+To the performer and patron alike they provide an opportunity for interactive playfulness, and a connection with our shared folk history.

 With the involvement of three generations of the founding Patterson family, and a large, multi-talented cast of performers and artists, as well as, over the years, thousands of devoted patrons, the Great Dickens Christmas Fair has evolved over the course of nearly five decades.
-It has become one of the San Francisco Bay Area’s premier annual events—the only celebration of its kind in the world!
+It has become one of the San Francisco Bay Area’s most beloved and anticipated annual events - the only celebration of its kind in the world!